Midnightcoffee/Course-Projects/README.md

 + Stanford University
 + Class Certification: https://drive.google.com/file/d/0B1C_HgqJ_YTrQmhHVWcxWnVJUTA/edit?usp=sharing

-I had learned this algorithm in an early class so i jumped on the opportunity to code up a test_generator.py that produce test_files and an accompanying graph so you could get a better idea what went wrong Take a look at the Readme in the file for more!
+I had learned this algorithm in an early class, so i jumped on the opportunity to code up a test_generator.py that produce test_files and an accompanying graph so you could get a better idea what went wrong Take a look at the Readme in the file for more!